St Patrick's Day

 We love a good parade, and this is absolutely a good parade.
 Dublin goes all-out with floats, balloons, dancers, marching bands, acrobats, musicians, and more.
 It's a whimsical, exciting experience for both children and adults.
 Try to arrive around an hour early to find a premium spot to stand.
 Finally, to fit in, you're going to want to wear green - and a lot of it.

-Donning bright green has become basically synonymous with St Patrick's Day celebrations all over the world.
+Your little ones will love the bright green and stay warm while they watch the parade Donning bright green has become basically synonymous with St Patrick's Day celebrations all over the world.
 In fact, it's proven that the more you commit to the green, the more fun you'll have!
 We'd recommend finding weather-appropriate green apparel, as springtime in Ireland can still be relatively chilly.

+Try a coordinated set for a look that's festive and wearable with anything.
 The parade lasts just under 2 hours, which leaves you with plenty of time to check out other events in the St Patrick's Festival, or start a pub crawl with your friends.